yahyamohmuedpro99/summer-iti-training-course/week3/day1/IntroDB.md

 #### The Relational Model
 - Relations (tables) and tuples (rows)
 - Attributes (columns) and domains
-- Keys: Primary keys, foreign keys, and their importance in establishing relationships
+- Keys: Primary keys(unique), foreign keys, and their importance in establishing relationships
 - Normalization: Organizing data to reduce redundancy and improve integrity

 #### SQL: The Language of Relational Databases